-The employee may need additional support and the Brunel Trust should consider what might be appropriate to best accommodate this.
+The employee may need additional support and Brunel should consider what might be appropriate to best accommodate this.
 If it is a criminal investigation and the police are involved, they may provide this additional support.

 Record-keeping

 See also Pages 96-97 KCSIE